 The incorporation of scanned images into EHR records is generally ineffective at improving patient care.
 When images are scanned into EHRs, physicians cannot manipulate the data, which may prevent them from truly seeing the images or from understanding what the images represent.
 Additionally, it represents an additional burden imposed by CMS on physicians, one that will not improve the quality of patient care.
-The ACC supports inclusion of the DICOM standard as a requirement for EHR certification, as well as certification of DICOM compliance for the storage and transmission of images.
 Many vendors of cardiovascular imaging equipment claim that the format of stored files is DICOM compliant; however, the reality is that this is frequently not the case.
 Specifically, it is the ability to view a "DICOM compliant" study created by one vendor with a second vendor's DICOM viewer that is not guaranteed.
 This problem permeates the market, and failure to specify conformance to the DICOM format for storage and retrieval as a least common denominator functionality will only serve to exacerbate this situation.
 To execute successfully, the specific components of DICOM compliance need to be specified.
 Requiring DICOM standards as a component of EHR certification will galvanize industry towards adoption and implementation of the standard.
 After this has occurred, then CMS can consider requiring electronic transmission of images as a component of the EHR Incentive Program.
-Because of this, the ACC urges ONC to include this requirement in the final rule.
-Additionally, the ACC recommends that ONC require that the viewer application maintain the aspect ratio of the original image (i.e., square should remain square), rather than reflect the aspect ratio of the monitor.